feifxi/MS-3-ITBMS/README.md

 - JWT-based authentication
 - Role-based access control (Customer/Admin)
 - Input validation and sanitization
-- HTTPS in production (up comming)
+- HTTPS in production (upcoming)
 - CORS configuration
 - SQL injection protection via JPA

 ---
-⭐ This project was developed as part of INT222 Integrated Project to show the fullstack skill.
+⭐ This project was developed as part of INT222 Integrated Project coursework to show the Full Stack skills.